Your Guide to the Best Tahquamenon Falls Camping Options + Winter Camping Tips

 Would you like to save this full guide?

 The Tahquamenon Falls are one of the best attractions in Michigan’s Upper Peninsula.
-While the Upper and Lower Falls are certainly worth the visit, there are many things to do in Tahquamenon Falls State Park.
-For an immersive experience, Tahquamenon Falls camping is the best option.
+While the Upper and Lower Falls are certainly worth a visit, there are also many things to do in Tahquamenon Falls State Park.

 Tahquamenon Falls Campgrounds: In the State Park